Fremantle Stuff > bridges > Bridge 2021. See also Fremantle Society campaign.

 They feel encouraged by the lack of social cohesion to move in and began to steal, grab and, generally make the city environment unsafe.

 From: Freoview.wordpress.com - Roel Looper's blog, 25 June 2020

-A late item about the new Fremantle traffic bridge was added to last night’s Fremantle Council meeting agenda, at the initiative of Mayor Brad Pettitt.
+A late item about the new Fremantle traffic bridge was added to last night’s Fremantle Council meeting agenda, on the initiative of Mayor Brad Pettitt.
 This is very important because Freo Council and the community need to be proactive on this, to make sure that we not only get an outstanding new bridge of great creative design, but also that the old heritage-listed bridge will be preserved for the community.

 The community wants a significant say in this and at the very early stages of planning, because we don’t want this project delayed by being presented with plans that are finalised and not negotiable.
 The bridge will be a new entry statement into Fremantle and hence needs to be attractive, maybe even one tourists can climb on to and get great views of Fremantle Port and the Swan River, like the Sydney Harbour Bridge.

 1. Welcomes the Federal and State funding commitment of $230m for the Swan River Crossing project, a project that will see major infrastructure delivered that will have an asset life in excess of 100 years;

 2. Adopts the following principles to assist with the City’s analysis and feedback to Government as the project unfolds and develops: